mulliganaceous/WISER_Optimization_VG/implementation/README.md

 We will work in parallel to consider different classical and quantum methods to implement the _simplified OneOpto optimization model_.
 Our goal is to match the value of each characteristic per each risk group to its target as closely as possible while respecting the many guardrails.

-The implementation is in the form of a single Jupyter notebook, and a sample JSON of selected bonds and their bounds created by Mackenson.
+The implementation is in the form of a single Jupyter notebook.

+Part 1 is detailed on the README file itself.
+All other parts are in the `implementation.ipynb`.

-## Mathematical formulation
+## Mathematical formulation (Part 2)

 We are given three sets, $C$, $L$, $J$, and two global parameters, $N$, and $\vec{r}$ as the input.
 Our decision variables are the $\vec{y}$, indicating the particular bonds are included in the portfolio or not.